SELF GUIDED TOUR OF NARAMATA

 Penticton Farmer's Market

-local artists.
-The market runs every Saturday, rain or shine, throughout
+Enjoy the delicious fresh produce, baking and other delights from local farmers.
+Or check out the fabulous artisans market showcasing local artists.
+The market runs every Saturday, rain or shine, throughout the summer.

 Dates: Saturdays, May 1 - November 1,